chirvo/SimpleMailer/doc/README.txt

 	'modules' => array(
 	    ...
 		'SimpleMailer' => array(
-		    'attachImages' => true; // This is the default value, for attaching the images used into the emails.
+		    'attachImages' => true, // This is the default value, for attaching the images used into the emails.
-		    'sendEmailLimit'=> 500; // Also the default value, how much emails should be sent when calling yiic mailer ),
+		    'sendEmailLimit'=> 500, // Also the default value, how much emails should be sent when calling yiic mailer ),
 		...
 	),